proctor-ucsf/CHATON-primary/README.md

 4. Navigate to your web browser and go to: `http://localhost:8787`, then enter the USER and PASSWORD specified in the last step to access RStudio Server.

 5. You can then run RStudio and the analysis files in a virtual instance of RStudio Server, just as you normally would on your desktop.
 Analyses will be run on the remote server using Linux-Ubuntu.
-All of the analysis scripts should run smoothly (scripts `1-xx.Rmd` to `9-xx.Rmd`).
+All of the analysis scripts should run smoothly (scripts `1-xx.Rmd` to `11-xx.Rmd`) EXCEPT for `8-CHATON-Trial-Population.Rmd`, which does a quick comparison of population characteristics with the sister trial named CHAT, and relies on a child ID link that is not based on the public IDs.
+All other scripts will run smoothly.
+They will save HTML file output in the /output directory.

 NOTE: we have not tested the above steps on a Windows or Linux desktop operating system (only macOS), but they should work similarly.